skyplane-project/skyplane/README.md

 # install support for other clouds as needed:
 #   $ pip install skyplane[azure]
 #   $ pip install skyplane[gcp]
+#   $ pip install skyplane[ibmcloud]
 #   $ pip install skyplane[all]
 ```

-Skyplane supports AWS, Azure, and GCP.
+Skyplane supports AWS, Azure, IBM and GCP.
 You can install Skyplane with support for one or more of these clouds by specifying the corresponding extras.
 To install two out of three clouds, you can run `pip install skyplane[aws,azure]`.

 *GCP support on the M1 Mac*: If you are using an M1 Mac with the arm64 architecture and want to install GCP support for Skyplane, you will need to install as follows
 `GRPC_PYTHON_BUILD_SYSTEM_OPENSSL=1 GRPC_PYTHON_BUILD_SYSTEM_ZLIB=1 pip install skyplane[aws,gcp]`